ThuraAung1601/corpux/README.md

 The following is the screenshot of the generated report_folder.html
 ![screenshot file](./images/report_ss2.png "Screenshot of the generated report.html for the folder")

+***Note***: replace_invalid_utf8 function and preprocessor::clean_text function will replace invalid utf8 and clean non-unicode characters so that there could be some differences in data statistics if we use **wc** command to check the contents.
+But manual checking has already done for those steps.

 #### Corpus statistics for a specific text file
 ##### Word frequency table